plops/cl-cpp-generator2/example/146_mch_mcu/README_BLE_CH59x.md

 * The `GattCharacteristic` object that was read.

-Sure, here is the translation of the summary:

-* * *

 ## RF Communication

 The RF communication module provides a basic API for sending and receiving data over the 2.4GHz frequency band.
 The API is designed to be simple and easy to use, while also providing a high level of performance.